Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 At-Will Employment

 In Arkansas, the employer/employee relationship is governed by the at-will employment doctrine.
 This means that either party may terminate the relationship at any time, with or without cause, and with or without notice.
 An employer, however, shall not discharge an employee solely for refusing to participate in, or refusing to remain silent about, illegal activities, or in violation of a well-established public policy.
 Sterling Drug, Inc. v.
 Oxford, 743 S.W.2d 380 (1988); Palmer v.
-Ark.
-Council on Eco.
-Edu., 40 S.W.3d 784 (2001).
-Further, the express terms and conditions of an employment manual or handbook presented by the employer may narrow and restrict the employment-at-will doctrine by creating an "implied contract".
+Council on Economic Education., 40 S.W.3d 784 (2001).
+Further, the express terms and conditions of an employment manual or handbook presented by the employer may narrow and restrict the at-will employment doctrine by creating an "implied contract".
 Ball v.
 Ark.
-Dept. of Comm.
+Dep't.
+Comm.
 Punishment, 340 Ark.
 424 (2000).

 In Marlow, the Arkansas Supreme Court concluded that because it has "held that when an employee brings a wrongful-discharge action in violation of public policy[,] there is an exclusive contract cause of action, attorneys' fees may be properly awarded in this type of case at the circuit court's discretion pursuant to Ark.
 Code Ann. section 16–22–308."
 Marlow v.
 United Sys. of Ark., Inc., 2013 Ark.
 460, 2013 WL 6047032 (Ark.
 2013).